Azure/azure-sdk/docs/clang/design.md

 Enums do not have a guaranteed size.
 If you have a type that can take a known range of values and it is transported in a message, you cannot use an enum as the type.

+{% include requirement/MUST id="clang-design-modelasstring" %} Use strings, not enums
+  as the datatype for service data with the "ModelAsString" swagger attribute.

+{% include requirement/MUSTNOT id="clang-design-enumsareinternal" %} use C enums to model any data sent to the service.
+Use C enums only for types completely internal to the client library.

 {% include requirement/MUST id="clang-design-naming-enum-errors" %} use the first label within an enum for an error state, if it exists.

 {% highlight c %}